hbcbh1999/small-workflows/readme.md

 - [Similar image search](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Google%20similar%20images.alfredworkflow?raw=true) (Credit to [Dean Jackson](https://github.com/deanishe)) ([Original](https://github.com/deanishe/alfred-similar-image-search)) - Google Image searches based on local files.
   - I modified it so you can take a screenshot and immediately search that screenshot on Google

+## Personal workflows
+Below is a list of workflows that are meant for my own personal use and will most certainly not work on your systems unless you change many things in the workflow.
+You can take some inspiration or ideas from these workflows if you wish.
+- [Manage wiki](https://github.com/nikitavoloboev/small-workflows/blob/master/personal/Manage%20wiki.alfredworkflow?raw=true) - I use it to manage editing and extending my [knowledge](https://github.com/nikitavoloboev/knowledge) wiki.

 ## Contributing
 [Suggestions](https://github.com/nikitavoloboev/small-workflows/issues) and pull requests are highly encouraged!